IITB-LEAP-OCR/ocr-for-docfm/README.md

 ```

 ### Step 4 : Visualize the results
-You can also use the streamlit UI to upload the compressed output and see the rendered results
+You can also use the streamlit UI to upload the compressed output and see the rendered results.
+NOTE: This feature will work only if you generate HTMLs in CorrectorOutput folder which is disabled now.
+This is available in the document-ocr pipeline
 ```
 streamlit run viewer.py
 ```